Astros vs. Athletics Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has nine doubles, seven home runs, 22 walks and 33 RBI (45 total hits).
-He's also stolen six bases.
+- Kyle Tucker has nine doubles, seven home runs, 24 walks and 33 RBI (48 total hits).
+He's also swiped seven bases.

-- Tucker brings a four-game streak with at least one hit into this one.
-In his last five games he is batting .350 with three doubles, a home run, a walk and seven RBI.
+- Tucker has picked up a hit in three straight games.
+During his last five outings he is hitting .222 with two walks and an RBI.

 Tucker Recent Games